feroult/yawp-site/_posts/2015-12-24-welcome-to-the-blog.md

 This is the very first post on this blog!

-From now on, this is where we will announce information about all the relevant  releases of the framework, including new features, bugfix, tips, usage examples and more.
+From now on, this is where we will announce information about all the relevant  releases of the framework, including new features, bugfixes, tips, usage examples and more.

 <!--more-->